-The government-wide financial statements include all governmental activities that are principally supported by ad valorem and non ad valorem taxes, intergovernmental revenues, and rental revenue and franchise fees.
+The government-wide financial statements include all governmental activities that are principally supported by ad valorem taxes, non-ad valorem assessments, intergovernmental revenues, rental revenue and franchise fees.
 The Town does not have any business-type activities.
 The functions/programs are: general government, public safety, physical environment, transportation, and parks and recreation.